GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 46

-If sum of smaller number x and two times the other number is equal to the sum of two times the smaller number and 16.
+If the sum of the smaller number x and twice the other number is equal to the sum of twice the smaller number and 16.
 The difference between the numbers is 6.
 Find the smaller number.

 Show Answer